lyra/plugin-gambio/README.md

 If you already installed an old version of the module, you must uninstall it before installing new version:

 - Go to `Modules > Payment Systems > Miscellaneous > added modules` menu in the Gambio backend.
-- Click on "Lyra Collect - Standard payment" entry than click on `Uninstall` button.
+- Click on "Lyra Collect - Standard payment" entry then click on `Uninstall` button.
 - Do the same with "Lyra Collect - Payment in installments" if installed.

 **Do not forget to backup your module settings.**